PDXChinese/pdxchinese.github.io/_posts/2025-02-22-winners_youth_art_contest_2024.md

 Four years ago, our youth stood there, receiving support from the friends of the Refuge after being unfairly and unjustifiably blamed for the cause of COVID-19.
 Today, we stand together with our friends at the Refuge, united in our unshakable commitment to preserving this land—not just for ourselves, but for generations to come.

+### Testament from The Friends of TRNWR

+>Our four year relationship with the Oregon Chinese Coalition community is a powerful example of likeminded organization coming together to connect with the healing power of nature.
+The OCC community shows up for the Friends in so many ways to help us fulfill our mission to support the refuge complex.
+I invite you all to view the amazing art currently on display in our Visitor Center.
+Our National Wildlife Refuge is a virtual part of our community.

 ![](https://res.cloudinary.com/dhngj18do/image/upload/f_auto,q_auto/v1/images/481210471_620825640582522_2788373589362763424_n)

 ![](https://res.cloudinary.com/dhngj18do/image/upload/f_auto,q_auto/v1/images/478499777_620825323915887_7204770111940263678_n)